m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/model-in-image/usage.md

 that are copied from [Auxiliary Images]({{<relref "/managing-domains/model-in-image/auxiliary-images" >}}).
 {{% /notice %}}

-### Supplying initial WDT model files and WDT installation
+### Supplying initial WDT model files and WDT Home

 Model in Image minimally requires an image with a WebLogic installation (see [WebLogic Server image](#weblogic-server-image)), plus access